barrelstrength/sprout-docs/docs/reports/custom-query-report.md

+---
+date: 2018-06-25
+description: The Custom Query Data Source allows you to create Reports in the Craft Control Panel using a Custom MySQL Query.
+---

 # Custom Query Reports

 The **Custom Query** Data Source allows you to create Reports in the Craft Control Panel using a Custom MySQL Query.